litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

     :linenos:

-If you run the app and visit http://127.0.0.1:8000/ in your browser you'll see the following output:
+If you run the app and visit http://127.0.0.1:8000/ in your browser you will see the following output:

 .. figure:: images/get_todo_list.png